MiguelRocha2001/ISEL-DAW-Battleships-Game/docs/Backend.md

 In the image above, `Coordinate` - A2 represents the location of the `Panel` in the `Board`

-A `Board` can be `confirmed`, wheter all Ships are place and the board's Player is now `Waiting `for the other player.
+A `Board` can be `confirmed`, whether all Ships are place and the board's Player is now `Waiting` for the other player.

 ### Panel

-A `Panel` represents a square in the `Board`, where a `Coordinate` only represents the relative location in the board, a Panel has all of that location's atributes:
+A `Panel` represents a square in the `Board`, whereas  a `Coordinate` only represents the relative location in the board, a Panel has all of that location's attributes:

                         <img src="./resources/Panel.drawio.svg" title="" alt="a " width="394">